spack/spack-tutorial/tutorial_environments.rst

 needed, it is only removed from the environment.

 -------------------------------
-Dealing with many specs at once
+Dealing with Many Specs at Once
 -------------------------------

 In the above examples, we just used ``install`` and ``uninstall``.
 There